alesssia/alesssia.github.io/software.md

 - **AID-ISA** extracts biologically relevant biclusters from microarray gene expression data by leveraging additional knowledge.
 It is described [here](http://compbio.di.unito.it/tools/AID-ISA/index.html).

 - **CDoT** is a novel exact algorithm for answering Maximum a Posteriori queries on tree-structured Probabilistic Graphical Models.

 - **famCNV (v2.0)** enables genome-wide association of copy number variants with quantitative phenotypes in families.
 It can be download from [here](http://www.twinsuk.ac.uk/project/famcnv/).

 - **GOClust** performs a coclustering of microarray gene expression data by means of Gene Ontology-derived constraints.
 It is described [here](http://compbio.di.unito.it/tools/GOClust/index.html).

+- **MAP** is a proof-of-concept not production-ready pipeline for the analysis of metagenomic data.
+It can be downloaded from [here](https://github.com/alesssia/MAP).

 - **MotifsLinker** associates clusters of proteins with their frequent motifs.
 It is available [here](http://compbio.di.unito.it/tools/recomb/motifslinker.html).